Institute for Nuclear and Particle Astrophysics (INPA) at LBNL

 Title: Feasible MCMC in high-dimensional parameter spaces

-Abstract: Statistical inference increasingly takes place in high-dimensional parameter spaces (thousands to billions of parameters) and is commonly the computational bottleneck of scientific workflow.
-To make this task scalable we have developed Microcanonical Langevin Monte Carlo (MCLMC), which is the first ever out-of-the-box MCMC algorithm without Metropolis adjustment.
-Avoiding the adjustment gives it superior scaling with the dimensionality of the problem, while still maintaining error guarantees.
-MCLMC outperforms current state-of-the-art samplers like the No-U-Turn Sampler (NUTS) on all of the problems we considered.
-For example, for cosmological field level inference from galaxy surveys with 2 million parameters, MCLMC inference takes 4 hours while NUTS needs more than 3 days for the same accuracy and computational resources.
-The gains are growing further as the dimensionality increases.
-This kind of improvement can lead to scientific breakthroughs, for example by enabling optimal information extraction or by enabling the study of solid state systems of unprecedented size.
-In the talk I will give intuition about how scalable MCMC must work in high dimensions and then introduce MCLMC.
-I will show practical applications to benchmarks, lattice field theories, cosmological field level inference and Bayesian neural networks.
+Abstract: Statistical inference increasingly takes place in high-dimensional parameter spaces (thousands to billions of parameters) and is commonly the computational bottleneck of scientific workflows.
+To make this task scalable, we have developed Microcanonical Langevin Monte Carlo (MCLMC), the first out-of-the-box MCMC algorithm without Metropolis adjustment.
+Avoiding the adjustment yields superior scaling with the problem’s dimensionality, while still maintaining error guarantees.
+MCLMC outperforms current state-of-the-art samplers, such as the No-U-Turn Sampler (NUTS), across all the problems we considered.
+For example, for cosmological field-level inference from galaxy surveys with 2 million parameters, MCLMC inference takes 4 hours while NUTS needs more than 3 days for the same accuracy and computational resources.
+The gains continue to grow as the dimensionality increases.
+This kind of improvement can lead to scientific breakthroughs, for example, by enabling optimal information extraction or by enabling the study of solid-state systems of unprecedented size.
+In the talk, I will give intuition for how scalable MCMC must be in high dimensions, and then introduce MCLMC.
+I will show practical applications to benchmarks, lattice field theories, cosmological field-level inference, and Bayesian neural networks.

 Join Zoom Meeting